![]() |

 17) the relative is able to communicate with the child in the parent's or child's preferred language.

-d) Within 90 days after initial placement of a relative child, a final placement decision shall be determined by a supervisor of the placing agency based on the criminal background check results of all persons 17 years and older who are living in the home and based on the best interest of the child.
+l) Within 90 days after initial placement of a relative child, a placement decision shall be determined by a supervisor of the placing agency based on the assessment criteria and conditions for placement listed in subsections (d), (e) and (f).
+The placement decision shall also consider the results of a criminal background check of all persons 18 years and older who are living in the home and whether continued placement with that relative is in the best interests of the child.

-f) The supervising agency shall reassess the appropriateness of the relative home placement on an on-going basis and at least prior to each administrative case review or at any point the supervising agency has reason to believe the relative caregiver can no longer safely or adequately care for the children.
-Appropriateness is determined by the extent to which the home is in compliance with the conditions described in subsections (b) and (c) and by an evaluation of the continued safety of the children, including an evaluation of any pending criminal charges against any adult members of the household.
+n) The supervising agency shall reassess the appropriateness of the relative home placement on an on-going basis and at least prior to each administrative case review or at any point the supervising agency has reason to believe the relative caregiver can no longer safely or adequately care for the children.
+Appropriateness is determined by ongoing reassessment of the best interests of the child and the relative as a placement resource, as required in subsection (g), and the extent to which the home is in compliance with the conditions described in subsections (h) and (i) and by an evaluation of the continued safety of the children, including an evaluation of any pending criminal charges against any adult members of the household.

-h) Only placements in licensed foster family homes receive the foster care payment rate.
-Relatives who care for children for whom the Department is legally responsible may, but need not, apply for licensure as a foster family home in accordance with the requirements of 89 Ill.
+p) Only placements in licensed foster family homes receive the foster care payment rate.
+Relatives who care for children for whom the Department is legally responsible are encouraged to apply for licensure as a foster family home in accordance with the requirements of 89 Ill.
 Adm.
 Code 402 (Licensing Standards for Foster Family Homes).
 When a relative is licensed under Part 402, the relative will receive the established foster care payment rate appropriate for the number and ages of foster children placed in care.
 Relatives who are unlicensed receive the child only standard of need.